Marketing Finance Explained With Examples

 4. Liquidity creation: Financial markets ensure that there is a continuous supply of buyers and sellers, enabling investors to easily convert their investments into cash.

-Overall, financial markets play a crucial role in driving economic growth and providing individuals and businesses with opportunities to invest, raise capital, and manage risks.
+Financial markets play a crucial role in driving economic growth and providing individuals and businesses with opportunities to invest, raise capital, and manage risks.
+For those looking to manage their investments directly, see selling one-off shares in Australia to conveniently and efficiently handle individual transactions without requiring a broker.

 Types of Financial Markets